-It is possible that the rock could not be found today, as it may have fallen or broken in such a was as to be indistinguishable.
-However, there is historical documentation that the Split Rock of Horeb was identifiable in the time of Josephus, a famous Jewish historian from the 1st century AD.
+It is possible that the rock could not be found today, as it may have fallen or broken in such a way as to be indistinguishable.
+However, there is historical documentation that the Split Rock of Horeb was identifiable in the 1700s A.D.

-In a published translation of Josephus’ works by William Whiston, the translator writes in a footnote:
+In a published translation of Josephus’ works by William Whitson, the translator writes in a footnote:

-This account indicates that the Split Rock was still easily identifiable in the 1st century.
-The translator indicates that it is too big to have been moved or transported, so it is likely the authentic site.
+This account indicates that the Split Rock was still identifiable in the 18th century and that Whitson knew the rock's exact location.
+The translator indicates that it is too big to have been moved or transported, so it is quite possible that this is an authentic account.

 Other possible indications to look for would be flows of water from and around the rock.
 The area around where the water flowed should be shaped in such a way as to be accessible to the thirsty population.

 In terms of location, it must be “at Horeb” along a walkable route to Mount Sinai/Horeb.
 It should be in a very dry location without water nearby and within a mountainous “wilderness.”